News

 “A lot of times researchers come into communities and are shocked by what they hear and don’t consider the level of trauma individuals may have, [and learning] the historic foundational premises of why people are where they are today.”

-Jeremy Taylor OBE, director of public voice for the National Institute of Health and Care Research (NIHR), the British government's major funder of clinical, public health, social care and translational research, discussed the importance of diversity in the research workforce and the communities with which they partner.
-Taylor said NIHR supports health research in the UK and other countries, all with diverse populations and the workforce needs to represent the communities they work with more closely.
+Jeremy Taylor OBE, director of public voice for the National Institute of Health and Care Research (NIHR), discussed the importance of diversity in the research workforce and the communities with which they partner.
+He said NIHR supports health research in the UK and other countries, all with diverse populations and the workforce needs to represent the communities they work with more closely, adding: “We are acutely aware that we need to do more to have people from other backgrounds in the research field.”

 The final keynote address, from Subash Chandir, a founding director of IRD Global, focused on an effort to bring healthcare to underserved areas in Pakistan, through the Lady Heath Workers (LHW) programme.
 The programme trained women to be first point of contact for health services in these areas, by visiting households to provide basic services and suggest other available health services depending on need.
 While the program improved the health outcomes of people living in these underserved areas, the morale of workers was low.
 Many felt unappreciated, overworked, and underpaid, and harassment through gender discrimination was common.